valecanto/sql-docs/azure-sql/database/automatic-tuning-overview.md

 - **Azure SQL Database**: [Enable automatic tuning in the Azure portal](automatic-tuning-enable.md) or by using the [ALTER DATABASE](/sql/t-sql/statements/alter-database-transact-sql-set-options?view=azuresqldb-current&preserve-view=true) T-SQL statement.
 - **Azure SQL Managed Instance**: Enable automatic tuning by using the [ALTER DATABASE](/sql/t-sql/statements/alter-database-transact-sql-set-options?view=azuresqldb-mi-current&preserve-view=true) T-SQL statement.
+- **SQL database in Microsoft Fabric**: Enabled by default.
+For more information, see [Performance Dashboard for SQL database in Microsoft Fabric](/fabric/database/sql/performance-dashboard).

 ## Automatic tuning options